Clube da Esquina (album): Recording and production

 Clube da Esquina was mostly recorded in the beach house of Piratininga, in the district of Mar Azul, Niterói, where long creative sessions and rehearsals took place, during which recordings were made in November 1971.
 The group stayed there for six months, while the final recordings took place both in Santa Tereza and in the bars of the city center or at the Borges brothers' house, as well as at Odeon Records' studio in Rio de Janeiro.
 Odeon Studios gave the Clube da Esquina collective several weeks to record, with long sessions spanning entire days and evenings, marked by an intense collaboration between the musicians, with lots of improvisation and experimentation.

 The musicians alternated between roles, with Beto Guedes being the most active in the production of the album, playing 17 out of the 21 tracks, switching between bass and drums.
 Nascimento had selected the choosing on who would write the lyrics of each song according to his personal criterion.
 Márcio Borges and Fernando Brant worked on the lyrics, while musicians like Toninho Horta developed musical ideas.
 Orchestrations were handled primarily by Eumir Deodato and Wagner Tiso.
-During the recording at Odeon Studios, the album was recorded using analog techniques, with one channel dedicated to vocals and the other to instruments.
-This required a high level of precision, as any mistake meant restarting the recording from the beginning.
+During the recording at Odeon Studios, the album was recorded in two channels; one dedicated to vocals and the other to instruments.

 The idea of a double album initially faced resistance from its label, EMI-Odeon, which feared financial and artistic losses, but the success of previous collaborations helped secure the backing of the label.
 Before the release of Clube da Esquina, three album auditions were held in different places: at Márcio's house, Brant's house and filmmaker Schubert Magalhães' house.
 The military dictatorship in Brazil imposed various restrictions on cultural production, which led artists to exile or direct confrontation with censorship.
 Lô Borges says that "the dictatorship was one of the worst moments we lived, but we were able to keep focus on art, songs [and] the making of the album".
 Márcio says that, after the production of Clube da Esquina, Nascimento and Lô began to compose more and more, to the point where they seemed, in his words, "a kind of hybrid, homogeneous, autochthonous entity, made up of two heads, four hands and two guitars".
 Toninho Horta described the album as "nectar, an oasis", with each song having something different, highlighting the importance of each participant's musical background.
 After the recording and production of Clube da Esquina, Lô Borges pursued a solo career.